joe-watkins/gulp-sass-starter/readme.md

-# Gulp Sass Starter
+# Gulp.js Sass Starter

 This is a simple starter for commando Sass work.
+Great for poking around and learning how to configure gulp.js and easy to inject into projects.
 You'll need [node.js](http://nodejs.org/) and [gulp.js](http://gulpjs.com/) installed.

 ## Instructions: